butter-robotics/Butter.MAS.PythonAPI/docs/_markup/index.md

 sphinx-quickstart on Wed Apr 17 17:10:39 2019.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive. -->
-# Butter MAS Python API’s documentation!
+# Butter MAS Python API’s Documentation

 * Installation